PhilipVis/Verummeum/content/blog/portable-package-formats.md

 #### Snap

 The Snap package for VLC is available from [Snapcraft](https://snapcraft.io/libreoffice).
-The Snap package is installed in folder /snap/libreoffice with a size of 1.9 GB.
+The Snap package is installed in folder /snap/libreoffice with a size of 501 MB.

 Resource usage for the LibreOffice Snap package: